Rajesh1505/Capstone_Project_Deep_Learning_for_NLP/README.md

 This project serves as a foundation for the Industry Immersion module, where students will extend their work into a comprehensive research paper, delving deeper into the chosen industry's specific applications and implications of LLM technology.
 This holistic approach ensures that students are well-prepared to tackle real-world challenges using cutting-edge AI technologies.

+---

+## Project Goal

+The primary goal of this capstone project is to develop an industry-specific Large Language Model (LLM) Bot using pre-trained models from platforms such as Hugging Face.
+Students will be tasked with selecting one industry from a provided list, gathering relevant data, fine-tuning a pre-trained LLM, and demonstrating the bot's capability to engage users effectively by providing accurate and contextually appropriate responses.